Reducing inequalities in South Africa

 The tax and transfer system in South Africa is among the most progressive of the middle-income countries, but not progressive enough to meaningfully counteract labour market inequality.
 The roll-out of new social grants, improvements in the progressivity of taxation policy, and new laws protecting the minimum wages of the lowest earners have all kept South African inequality from growing further, but they have not been enough to overcome the country’s rising earnings inequality.

 One of the biggest reasons that earnings inequality did not increase further has been the loss of income and employment stability to experienced workers as the economy undergoes structural changes.
-This phenomenon does not represent real gains to long-term equality but rather a flattening out of wages in the middle class helped along by a major decrease in unionization, which narrows the gap in earnings between non-unionized and unionized workers by decreasing real wages in the middle class rather than by raising wages in the lower class.
+This phenomenon does not represent real gains to long-term equality but rather a convergence of wages in the middle of the distribution helped along by a major decrease in unionization, which narrows the gap in earnings between non-unionized and unionized workers.
+This phenomenon offsetts increases in the inequality measure by decreasing real wages in the middle rather than by raising wages at the bottom of the distribution.

 More research needed on wealth, generational, and intersectional inequalities

 Both the labour market and the capital market have worked in ways that strongly favoured those at the top end of the earning distribution.
 Investment income is an unimportant part of most South African households’ overall income, measuring just 4.5% on average, but it likely has important unexplored effects for the incomes of top earners.
 The South African Gini for investment income was 0.98 in 2014, the most recent year calculated, meaning that investment income plays a major role in top incomes.
 In 2014, the bottom 77% of the distribution received no income from this source, which was still a major improvement from 2008 when only 6% of the population received investment income.

 South Africa should continue to support and expand policies that improve gender and racial inequality

 Labour market policies are central here, with a need to equalize both access to employment as well as the type of work